YARD AND GARDEN TIPS

 Plant a shade tree

-• Trees provide important habitat for birds and other wildlife.
+Trees provide important habitat for birds and other wildlife.
+Plus, planting urban trees can lower air temperatures in city neighborhoods by up to 10 degrees.

 Rake and mow by hand or electric power